Takeoff Measurement Types

 Primary: Square Footage

-Secondary: Linear Footage of the measured area’s perimeter, width and height*
+Secondary: Linear Footage of the measured area’s perimeter, width and height*, Each

 [MeasuredArea]